Seek first to do that which is the will of God in all your decisions

 “Then Satan answered the LORD, and said, doth Job fear God for nought?”
 Job 1:9

 We know the end result of this test.
-Job demonstrated his fear of God by clinging unto God when things were trough and tough.
+Job demonstrated his fear of God by clinging to God when things were rough and tough.

 “Then Job arose, and rent his mantle, and shaved his head, and fell down upon the ground, and worshipped, 21And said, Naked came I out of my mother’s womb, and naked shall I return thither: the LORD gave, and the LORD hath taken away; blessed be the name of the LORD.
 22In all this Job sinned not, nor charged God foolishly” (Job1:20-22).

-When his wife told him to deny God and die instead of holding unto Him and enduring such an unbearable pain, Job shuns her down.
+When his wife told him to deny God and die instead of holding on to Him and enduring such unbearable pain, Job shut her down.

 “Then said his wife unto him, Dost thou still retain thine integrity? curse God, and die.
 10But he said unto her, Thou speakest as one of the foolish women speaketh.
 What? shall we receive good at the hand of God, and shall we not receive evil?
 In all this did not Job sin with his lips” (Job 2: 9-10)

-What Kept Job from sinning against God and making the right choice during his difficult time?
+What kept Job from sinning against God and making the right choice during his difficult time?
 It was the fear of God.
-When things are tough, when you are pressured to make a decision, the way you approach is what determines your level of the fear of God.
+When things are tough, when you are pressured to make a decision, the way you approach it is what determines your level of the fear of God.
 Seek first to do that which is the will of God in all your decisions.
 That is the word of God for you today!
 Remain blessed!
-Pastor Rufus Ajiboye
+Pastor Rufus Ajiboy

 Similar Posts